michaelavs/Daily-Arctic-Sea-Ice-Extent/README.md

 ## Level of Support

-_(Choose one of the following bullets to describe USO Level of Support, then delete this instructional message along with the unchosen support bullet)_

 * This repository is not actively supported by NSIDC but we welcome issue submissions and pull requests in order to foster community contribution.

 See the [LICENSE](LICENSE) for details on permissions and warranties.
 Please contact nsidc@nsidc.org for more information.